lukateg/strength-age/README.md

 TODO:
--- add  "..." for lesson item in list that has a dropdown with delete and edit -- on edit class/lesson implement delete class/lesson button -- add "..." for each pdf and implement delete or edit logic "check if edit can edit text in the uploadThing
+-- add "..." for each pdf and implement delete or edit logic "check if edit can edit text in the uploadThing -- add "..." for a test and test reviews
+-- create alertDialog component and reuse it in all cases

 PLAN:
 -- Add delete and edit
--- create beautiful destructive and positive buttons -- add permisions so user can access only its own content -- add modals on all needed actions
+-- create beautiful destructive and positive buttons and reusable dialog that will have positive, default, and destructive variant
+-- add permisions so user can access only its own content -- add modals on all needed actions
--- add additional info prompt when generating the test -- add settings page
--- handle case when LLM is not working
+-- add additional info prompt when generating the test -- handle case when LLM is not working
+-- add settings page
 -- Add analytics
 -- add payments
 -- add free tier permission system